containers/qm/README.md

 ## Development

 If your looking for contribute to the project use our [development README guide](docs/devel/README.md) as start point.

+## Talks and Videos

+Let's spread the knowledge regarding QM, if you have any interesting video regarding any technology related to QM please with us.

 ## RPM Mirrors